Quality statement 5: Safe manual handling after an inpatient fall

 Structure

-Evidence of local arrangements to ensure that hospitals have a post-fall protocol that includes using safe manual handling methods for moving older people with signs or symptoms of fracture or potential for spinal injury.
+Evidence of local arrangements to ensure that hospitals have a post-fall protocol that includes using safe manual handling methods for moving people with signs or symptoms of fracture or potential for spinal injury.

 Process

-Proportion of falls by older people during a hospital stay where the person has signs or symptoms of fracture or potential for spinal injury and is moved using safe manual handling methods.
+Proportion of falls by people during a hospital stay where the person has signs or symptoms of fracture or potential for spinal injury and is moved using safe manual handling methods.

 Numerator – the number in the denominator where the person is moved using safe manual handling methods.

-Denominator – the number of falls by older people during a hospital stay where the person has signs or symptoms of fracture or potential for spinal injury.
+Denominator – the number of falls by people during a hospital stay where the person has signs or symptoms of fracture or potential for spinal injury.

 What the quality statement means for different audiences

-Service providers (NHS organisations with inpatient beds, such as district hospitals, mental health trusts and specialist hospitals) ensure that staff have access to and follow a post-fall protocol that includes using safe manual handling methods to move older people who have fallen in hospital and have signs or symptoms of fracture or potential for spinal injury.
+Service providers (NHS organisations with inpatient beds, such as district hospitals, mental health trusts and specialist hospitals) ensure that staff have access to and follow a post-fall protocol that includes using safe manual handling methods to move people who have fallen in hospital and have signs or symptoms of fracture or potential for spinal injury.

-Healthcare professionals use safe manual handling methods to move older people who fall in hospital and have signs or symptoms of fracture or potential for spinal injury.
+Healthcare professionals use safe manual handling methods to move people who fall in hospital and have signs or symptoms of fracture or potential for spinal injury.

-Older people who fall in hospital and who may have a fracture or possible injury to their spine are moved in a safe manner, using suitable equipment if needed.
+People who fall in hospital and who may have a fracture or possible injury to their spine are moved in a safe manner, using suitable equipment if needed.

 Definitions of terms used in this quality statement